NateFerrero/cmd.js/README.md

 // John 1
 ```

 The benefits of this style include reusability, clear logical flow, and less code in general.
-By composing commands you keep your functionality completely isolated from your data.
+By chaining commands you create reusable logic isolated from specifc data variables.

 ### Developer Notes